zzzprojects/docs/dapper-tutorial.net/pages/third-party-libraries/dapper-rainbow.md

 - Delete
 - All

-Dapper.Rainbow is a wrapper for database interactions and will create SQL based on property names and type constraints.
+**Dapper.Rainbow** is a wrapper for database interactions and will create SQL based on property names and type constraints.

+ - It is built on top of Dapper and makes use of the existing dapper methods.
+ - The main goal is to make working with Dapper even easier by providing a simpler and more consistent API.

 ## NuGet Installation

-Dapper.Rainbow is available through NuGet: <a href="https://www.nuget.org/packages/Dapper.Rainbow/" target="_blank">https://www.nuget.org/packages/Dapper.Rainbow/</a>
+**Dapper.Rainbow** is available through NuGet: <a href="https://www.nuget.org/packages/Dapper.Rainbow/" target="_blank">https://www.nuget.org/packages/Dapper.Rainbow/</a>

 You can easily install this library by running the following command:
 ```csharp